 Plants to grow

 We grow mostly winter greens and lettuce during the cold winter months.
-All of those plants do not mind if temperature at night goes down to 7C (44F).
+All of those plants do not mind if the temperature at night goes down to 7C (44F).
 Not so much the few tomato plants we have, they are summer crops and would love it quite a bit warmer.
 For successful winter growing in a cold climate stick to winter crops.

 You might also want to read Winter Growing Conditions in a Greenhouse.